Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 * **Building community**: A welcoming README attracts like-minded contributors
 * **Reducing support burden**: Good documentation means fewer basic questions

-I once joined an open-source project with such a clear README that I was able to submit my first pull request within an hour of discovering it—all because the setup instructions, contribution guidelines, and code structure were so well documented.
+I once joined an open-source project with such a clear README that I was able to submit my first pull request within an hour of discovering it all because the setup instructions, contribution guidelines, and code structure were so well documented.

 ## 4. Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?